Bulk.find.updateOne()

 the

-stage which can provide similar behavior to the$set
+$setstage which can provide similar behavior to the$setupdate operator expression, -

 the aggregation variable

-, which resolves to the current datetime and can provide similar behavior to a$currentDate
+NOW, which resolves to the current datetime and can provide similar behavior to a$currentDateupdate operator expression.
+To access aggregation variables, prefix the variable with double dollar signs$$and enclose in quotes.

 var bulk = db.items.initializeUnorderedBulkOp(); bulk.find( { status: "P" } ).updateOne( [ { $set: { points: 0, lastModified: "$$NOW" } } ] ); bulk.execute();